arthurgassner/swissenergy-frontend/docs/deployment.md

 ## Containerization

-How can we package our software to ensure it'll run on our VPS, since VPS' environment will differ from our development environment -- i.e. my personal computer.<br>
+How can we package our software to ensure it'll run on our VPS, since VPS' environment will differ from our development environment -- i.e. my personal computer?

 Containerization addresses this issue, with tools such as [Docker](https://www.docker.com/).

 Through a `Dockerfile`, we can setup reproducible steps outlining the environment within which our ML solution will live.